ssilverman/QNEthernet/README.md

 See _src/lwip/altcp.c_ for more information.

-### About the allocator function
+### About the allocator arg function

-The function from step 2 returns the allocator needed by altcp.
+The function from step 2 returns the argument given to the allocator function by altcp.
 It is not required to use the `ipaddr` and `port` parameters; they are there in case the information is needed.
 They indicate what the calling code is trying to do:

 1. If `ipaddr` is NULL then the application is trying to listen.
 2. If `ipaddr` is not NULL then the application is trying to connect.